All Episodes

 It's your turn on the EIB network.

-Is the president not aware of the catastrophic economic effects of trying to switch to E 85, which by the way is doomed to fail.
+Is the president not aware of the catastrophic economic effects of trying to switch to E85, which, by the way, is doomed to fail?

 Corn and corn products are in everything we eat.

-Wait a second, you're talking about ethanol here, right?
+You're talking about ethanol here, right?

 Yes, sir.

-They don't know what E 85 is.
+They don't know what E85 is.

-Hey, already starting to look at the price of tortillas is skyrocketed in Mexico, and there are gonna be riots now.
+It's already starting to look at the price of tortillas is skyrocketed in Mexico, and there are going to be riots down there because I'm not making it up.

-I look at I agree with you.
+Look, I agree with you.

-By the time you start taking all this corn for fuel, which costs more than gasoline.
+I predicted this by the time you start taking all this corn for fuel, which costs more than gasoline.

 It's ridiculous.

-Ethanol gasoline is gonna cost more than regular gasoline.
+Ethanol gasoline is going to cost more than regular gasoline because it's a shipping thing.

-It's uh it's uh storage and a shipping thing.
+It's a storage and a shipping thing.

-And it'll idea.
+And it's a lib idea.

 It's a lib idea for all these alternative fuel ideas, a typical liberal idea.

-You come up with something, you save the planet, and you hurt the very people who libs claim to love and support the little guys.
+You come up with something, you save the planet, and you hurt the very people who lib's claim to love and support the little guys.

-There will be riots in the Southern Hemisphere over the price of corn before this is all said and done.
+There will be riots in the southern hemisphere over the price of corn before this is all said and done.

-And here's the evil United States, uh thought of as compassionate United States when liberals run it.
+And here's the evil United States, thought of as compassionate United States when liberals run it, selfishly, selfishly cornering the corn market.

 Yeah, well, I know.

-It's the way it's the way of wash.
+It's the way of Washington.

 I don't have time to back up.